Asunción: Schools

 The city has a large number of both public and private schools.
 The best-known public schools are the Colegio Nacional de la Capital (which is one of the oldest schools in the city, founded in 1877), Colegio Técnico Nacional, Colegio Nacional Presidente Franco, and Colegio Nacional Asunción Escalada.
 The best-known private schools are, American School of Asunción, Colegio San José, St. Annes School, Colegio del Sol, Colegio Santa Clara, Colegio Goethe and Colegio de la Asunción, Colegio Las Almenas, Colegio Campoalto, Colegio Dante Alighieri, Colegio San Francisco, Colegio San Ignacio de Loyola, Colegio Santa Teresa de Jesús, Colegio Inmaculado Corazón de María, Salesianito, Colegio Cristo Rey, Colegio Internacional.

 Universities

-The main universities in the city are the Universidad Americana and the Universidad Nacional de Asunción (state-run).
-The Universidad Nacional de Asunción was founded in 1889 and has an enrollment of just over 40,000 students.
-The Universidad Católica Nuestra Señora de la Asunción was founded in 1960 and has a current enrollment of around 21,000 students.
+The main university in the city is Universidad Nacional de Asunción (state-run), having the most students.
+The Universidad Nacional de Asunción was founded in 1889 and has an enrollment of just over 40,000 students as of 2024.The Universidad Católica Nuestra Señora de la Asunción was founded in 1960 and has a current enrollment of around 21,000 students, being the second largest.
 The Católica has a small campus in the downtown area next to the cathedral and a larger campus in the Santa Ana neighborhood, outwards toward the adjoining city of Lambaré, while the Universidad Nacional has its main campus in the city of San Lorenzo, some 5 km eastward from Asunción.
-There are also a number of smaller, privately run universities such as Uninorte, Universidad Católica Nuestra Señora de la Asunción and Universidad Autónoma de Asunción, among others.
+There are also a number of smaller, privately run universities such as Universidad Americana, Uninorte, and Universidad Autónoma de Asunción, etc.